 Recognizer data can be readily condensed into a format that is amenable to occupancy modelling, though we recommend against traditional modelling approaches that assume imperfect detection.
 DCOMs require a discretized detection history of detections and non-detections, but automatic recognition provides a pseudo-continuous representation of presence.
 Therefore, periods of non-detection are likely the result of the species moving out of the detection radius of the sampling unit, or not producing detectable signals (i.e. is not singing, and therefore not actively defending territory), rather than the result of the species being present and vocalizing but the recognizer failing to detect it.
 Thus, we feel it is more sensible to assume perfect detection with these data than it is to ad hoc discretize recognizer detections into a detection history whereby 0s likely represent movement out of the survey area or non-territoriality rather than detectability.

+Conclusion

 Figure X. Predicted use of Brown Creepers in old growth habitat (left panel) and understory protection (right panel) in response to canopy height (m).
 Predictions are derived from the recognizer hit replicated model.